harryzhou2000/FSI_T1/readme.md

 &emsp;Where $N^e$ is a row vector of shape functions(interpolating functions)on the nodes in the finite element, and $B^e$ is a matrix representing linear contributions of the nodal DOFs to the strain field(which has 6 rows if using symmetric 3-D strain tensor, and DOF columns corresponding to DOFs). $\rho$ is just density field, and $f$ , $p$ , are external forces of volume and surface.

-&emsp;In this project, currently only 4-node tetrahedra elements are implemented, which means both integrations in faces or volumes only need one interpolation point.
+&emsp;In this project, currently only 4-node tetrahedra elements are implemented, which means both integrals in faces or volumes only need one interpolation point.
 If higher order elements are to be used, the interpolation method should be accurate enough.

 &emsp;A static solver can be found in the program, with LDL decomposition method or PCG method.
 For FSI purpose, a modal-truncation dynamic solver is implemented.
 Ignoring matrix $C$ at first, then using a eigen problem: